 But is it a memoir?
 Maybe.
 When we read the story we get a dramatic vision of who the person selling the booties might be, why they were never worn, and why the author might be selling them.

 Nobody has definitively proved who originally wrote Baby Shoes.
-Although the rumour the Ernst Hemmingway wrote it have been debunked.
+Although the rumor the Ernst Hemingway wrote it have been debunked.
 As a result, we will probably never know for certain if this was really a true memoir, a fictional memoir, or simply a fascinating story.

 If you think it does a job of summing up a person’s life, then it has done its job as a memoir.